box-community/Box-RAG-Workshop/README.md

 ## Conclusion

-In conclusion, this workshop demonstrated how to index and query documents stored in Box using LlamaIndex and ChromaDB.
+This workshop demonstrated how to index and query documents stored in Box using LlamaIndex and ChromaDB.
 Participants gained hands-on experience in setting up a complete pipeline—from retrieving documents via the Box API to generating embeddings using a pre-trained model and storing these embeddings in a vector database for fast, flexible querying.

 The integration of these tools illustrates the power of combining cloud storage, AI-driven document processing, and vector databases to streamline content organization and extraction.